Skip to content

 42. How long must I stay in Canada to keep my permanent resident status?

 You must reside in Canada for at least 730 days (2 years) out of every 5-year period to maintain your PR status.
 These 730 days can be spread out and do not need to be consecutive.
-Some time spent abroad may count if you are working for a Canadian company or with a Canadian spouse.
+Some time spent abroad may count if you are working for a Canadian company or accompanying a Canadian spouse

 43. Can I leave Canada after getting PR?